SlimC/voice-of-the-customer/README.md

 2. The application requires an AlchemyAPI key with high transaction limits.
 The free AlchemyAPI key that you request has a limit of 1000 transactions per day, which is insufficient for significant use of this sample application.
 You can upgrade to the Standard or Advanced Plan of the AlchemyAPI service to obtain a key that supports more than 1000 transactions per day.
 Go [here](https://console.ng.bluemix.net/catalog/services/alchemyapi/).

-3. The Natural Language Classifier service requires training prior to running the application.
-Refer to [step 11](#step11)</a> below.

 ## Table of Contents
  - [Getting Started](#getting-started)
  - [Training an entity detection model](#training)